icecream95/udev-hid-bpf/README.md

 The above `cargo` command will build the tool and any eBPF programs it finds in `src/bpf/*.bpf.c`.
 Please see the [cargo documentation](https://doc.rust-lang.org/cargo/) for more details on invoking `cargo`.

-- Then, we can install the binary with the following command:
+Then, we can install the binary with the following command:
 ```
 $ sudo ./install.sh
 ```

-The above command will (re)build the tool and any bpf programs it finds in `src/bpf/*.bpf.c`.
+The above command will (re)build the tool and any eBPF programs it finds in `src/bpf/*.bpf.c`.
+It will then install
+- the tool itself into in `/usr/local/bin`
-It will then install it in `/usr/local/bin` and will put the compiled bpf objects in`/lib/firmware/hid/bpf`.
+- the compiled eBPF objects in`/lib/firmware/hid/bpf`.

-Last, a udev rule is installed at `/etc/udev/rules.d/99-hid-bpf.rules`.
+- a udev rule to trigger the tool in `/etc/udev/rules.d/99-hid-bpf.rules`

-Once we are here, unplug/replug any supported device, and the bpf program will automatically be attached to the HID kernel device.
+Once installed, unplug/replug any supported device, and the bpf program will automatically be attached to the HID kernel device.

 ## Matching eBPF programs to a device